thatmichaelpark/battle-z1/README.md

 ## How to start

+1. Download this repo and install node modules: `npm install`
-1. Start server: `node bz1server.js`
+1. Start server: `npm start`
 1. Point browser at server's port 3000

 ## Controls